-7-5 WORK ON HOLIDAYS - An employee required to work on a holiday shall receive, in addition to holiday pay, an amount equal to his/her regular rate of pay for all hours worked, subject to a minimum of two hours compensation at such rate.
+7-5 WORK ON HOLIDAYS An employee required to work on a holiday shall receive, in addition to holiday pay, an amount equal to his/her regular rate of pay for all hours worked, subject to a minimum of two hours compensation at such rate.

-- 7-6 VACATION LEAVE Vacations shall be granted annually to full-time employees in accordance with the following schedule: - a) A new employee whose first day of work is between January 1st and June 30th will be awarded 10 days vacation on the following January 1st and each January 1st prior to the year of completion of 5 years of continuous employment.
-An employee whose first day of work is between July 1st and December 31st will be awarded 5 days vacation on the following January 1st and thereafter 10 days vacation each January 1st prior to the completion of 5 years continuous employment. - b) Fifteen days vacation shall be awarded on January 1st in the year of completion of 5 years of continuous employment and on January 1st in each of the next 4 years of continuous employment. - c) Twenty days vacation shall be awarded on January 1st in the year of completion of 10 years continuous employment and on January 1st in each of the following years of continuous employment.
+- 7-67-5 VACATION LEAVE Vacations shall be granted annually to full-time employees in accordance with the following schedule: - a) A new employee whose first day of work is between January 1st and June 30th will be awarded 10 days vacation on the following January 1st and each January 1st prior to the year of completion of 5 years of continuous employment.
+An employee whose first day of work is between July 1st and December 31st will be awarded 5 days vacation on the following January 1st and thereafter 10 days vacation each January 1st prior to the completion of 5 years continuous employment. - b) Fifteen days vacation shall be awarded on January 1st in the year of completion of 5 years of continuous employment and on January 1st in each of the next 4 years of continuous employment. - Twenty days vacation shall be awarded on January 1st in the year of completion of 10 years continuous employment and on January 1st in each of the following years of continuous employmentapplicable contracts and collective bargaining agreements.

-No more than 5 days vacation leave shall be carried over to the next calendar year without the approval of the Personnel Board acting on the recommendation of the Department Head.
-Vacation leave in excess of the 5 days maximum carryover must be used prior to the start of the leave year or it is forfeited unless approved by the Personnel Board.
+No more than five (5) days' vacation leave shall be carried over to the next calendar year without the approval of the Personnel BoardHuman Resources Board acting on the recommendation of the Department Head.
+Vacation leave in excess of the five (5) days maximum carryover must be used prior to the start of the leave year or it is forfeited unless approved by the Personnel BoardHuman Resources Board.
 Employees are advised to request such leave and have it approved well in advance to avoid forfeiture.